abkkm/frontendautomation/documentation/scm/svn/svncommands.md

 4. Add: New files we created in machine should be added (making eligible for commit)

+Directly we can commit and push

+For old files we need to do svn update & commit

 5. Commit/Check-in: Pushing files from local machine to repository

 6. Verion ID/Revision ID: For every commit version-id will be generated